 - are pregnant or plan to become pregnant.
 It is not known if glatiramer acetate will harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
-It is not known if glatiramer acetate passes into your breast milk.
+It is not known if glatiramer acetate passes into your breast milk, but any amount is expected to be low if it does.
 Talk to your doctor about the best way to feed your baby while using Glatopa.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.